ryanashita/Yanashita-tutorials/grafting-custom-cubins.md

 $ nvcc --fatbin mult.sm_75.cubin -arch=sm_75 -o patched.fatbin // renamed the fatbin to decrease confusion.
 ```

-## Running the modified .fatbin file using the Nvidia Driver API and not using NVCC and Nvidia Runtime API
+## Executing the modified .fatbin file using the Nvidia Driver API and not using NVCC and Nvidia Runtime API
 8. Now that we have a modified ```.fatbin``` file, we can execute the kernel with arguments we give it in a C++ script.
 We will not use NVCC and the Nvidia Runtime API to execute this!
 We will build the C++ script in a file, I'll call it ```main.cpp```:
 ```
 $ vim main.cpp